Laguna (province): Education

 Education rates in Laguna are high.
-In 2015, there were approximately 2,734,045 out of 3,035,081 people having attained some form of education.
+In 2015, there were approximately 2,734,045 out of 3,035,081 people, which 90.1% of the total population, having attained some form of education.
 The literacy rate of Laguna in 2015 was 99.6%.
 Most people in Laguna are high school graduates, while most overseas workers from Laguna have a college degree.

 There are 586 public schools in Laguna, composed of 458 public schools and 128 secondary schools.
 The city of San Pablo has the greatest number of public schools with 79, while the municipality of Rizal has the least with four.

 Laguna is home to multiple schools and universities.
 There are an estimated 18 universities and 37 colleges in the province.
-There are 3 state universities in Laguna with a total of 11 campuses: Laguna State Polytechnic University, Pamantasan ng Cabuyao, Polytechnic University of the Philippines, and the University of the Philippines Los Baños.
+There are three state universities in Laguna with a total of 11 campuses: Laguna State Polytechnic University, Pamantasan ng Cabuyao, Polytechnic University of the Philippines, and the University of the Philippines Los Baños.
 UPLB is also one of the oldest universities in the Philippines, having been established in 1909.
 The International Rice Research Institute can be found within the UPLB campus and is known internationally for its work in developing rice technologies.

 There are also multiple private colleges in Laguna.
-Some colleges and universities with main campuses in Metro Manila have also established satellite campuses in Laguna, such as Lyceum of the Philippines University-Laguna, De La Salle University – Laguna Campus, Colegio San Agustin, San Sebastian College – Recoletos, Colegio de San Juan de Letran, Mapúa Malayan Colleges Laguna, National University Laguna, and Our Lady of Fatima University – Laguna Campus.
+Some colleges and universities with main campuses in Metro Manila have also established satellite campuses in Laguna, such as Lyceum of the Philippines University-Laguna, De La Salle University – Laguna Campus, Colegio San Agustin, La Consolacion College, San Sebastian College – Recoletos, Colegio de San Juan de Letran, Mapúa Malayan Colleges Laguna, National University Laguna, and Our Lady of Fatima University – Laguna Campus.
 Most recently, the University of Santo Tomas and University of the East have announced that they will establish their respective campus in Santa Rosa.

 Notable alumni from colleges in Laguna include Teodoro Casiño, a former member of the House of Representatives; Eduardo Cojuangco Jr., the chairman of San Miguel Corporation; and Jerrold Tarog, film director.